 At the end of 2019, Coronavirus began to spread worldwide.
 Within a few weeks, businesses had to rethink their working models and get serious about digital transformation.
 Overnight, automation became the new business goal.
-Work From Home (WFH) and Remote Working have become inevitable alternatives to the "working from the office" protocol.
+Work From Home (WFH) and Remote Working has become inevitable alternatives to the "working from the office" protocol.
 The pandemic made the customer service industry more challenging as such businesses had to make dramatic changes to overcome the face-to-face communication barriers caused by the virus.

 Customer call centers were heavily impacted by the changes enforced with the virus on the loose.
 Simultaneously, big and small companies had to adapt to the new business scenarios to deal with an ever-increasing volume of customer calls, as everything had turned digital.